-UKDriveTest has a license agreement with the DVSA (people who set the Official Theory Test) to use the questions from the DVSA question revision bank.
-The hazard clips we use have also been provided by the DVSA.
+UKDriveTest has been licensed by the DVSA (who set the Official Driving Theory Test) to use questions directly from the DVSA revision bank.
+Along with the Highway Code, the Hazard Recognition Clips have also been borrowed under license from official sources.

-The hazard perception test is one of the two parts of the driving theory test.
-The other being the multiple choice questions.
-The test is intended to check a candidate's ability to detect developing hazards.
+The hazard perception test is one of the two parts of DVSA’s driving theory test.
+The other being the MCQ section.
+The former is intended to check the candidate's ability to detect developing hazards.

-In the test the candidate watches a set of 14/15 video clips.
-Each one of the clips contains at least one developing hazard and may contain up to a maximum of two developing hazard.
-The candidate clicks on the videos when they see a developing hazard.
-The aim is to flag a developing hazard as soon as possible by clicking on the video.
+In this test, a candidate watches a set of 14-15 interactive video clips depicting real hazards while learning to drive.
+Each of the clips contains at least one and up to two developing hazards.
+The candidate clicks on the video interface whenever she sees a developing hazard.
+The aim is to flag a developing hazard as soon as possible by clicking on the screen.

-Each developing hazard is scored between five to zero marks.
-To obtain the maximum marks the developing hazard should be flagged by the candidate almost as soon as it starts developing.
-There may be pedestrians, vehicles and other hazards on the road, but not all of them are going to develop into a hazard.
-So there may be situation where the candidate may click in a situation that will not be a developing hazard.
-This is not an issue because there is not a penalty for clicking as long as the system doesn't detect cheating attempts.
+Each developing hazard is scored between five and zero marks.
+To obtain maximum marks the developing hazard should be flagged by the candidate almost as soon as it starts developing.
+There could be pedestrians, vehicles and other hazards on the road but not all of these situations are going to develop into a hazard.
+So, there may be instances when the candidate clicks at a point which does not depict a developing hazard.
+This is not a problem because there is no penalty for incorrect clicks as long as the system doesn't detect cheating attempts.

-The system will award the candidate zero marks if the user attempts to cheat by repetitive clicking and other proprietary cheat detection methods not disclosed by the DVSA.
-Our advice to the candidate is to practice the hazard perception test until they are consistently passing their tests by a good margin of marks.
+The system will award the candidate zero marks if the user attempts to cheat by repetitive clicking.
+Other proprietary cheat detection methods not disclosed by the DVSA may be used.
+Our advice to the candidate is to practice the hazard perception tests until they are consistently passing by a good margin.

 Hazard Perception is a critical part of the DVSA Theory Test.
-You must pass both the multiple choice and the hazard perception part of the theory tests.
-We have the Official DVSA Hazard Perception Practice Clips that have been provided by the DVSA.
+You must pass both the multiple choice and the Hazard Perception part of the theory tests.
+We have obtained and been licensed to provide users the official videos created by the DVSA for training purposes.

 * The website works best on Google Chrome, Mozilla Firefox or Safari and Internet Explorer 9.
 When accessing your account on multiple devices your progress will be saved, but please ensure you logout and close your browser after each session when switching devices.